 Q: What kind of camera and photo gear do you use?

-A: I’ve listed all my gear, and a few tips, at my post: My Food Photography Gear.
+A: I’ve listed all my gear, and a few tips, in my post: My Food Photography Gear.

 Q: Can I use one of the photos on your site or Flickr page on my site, or in our magazine?